 There will be specific and general exclusions that apply to all sections of your policy cover.
 Please refer to your policy booklet for full details of these exclusions.

-Please note that during 2020, the average amount we paid per claim to our customers in respect of this peril was £122.00.
+Please note that during 2023, the average amount we paid per claim to our customers in respect of this peril was £118.00 and this is always a cash settlement.

 For more information, please read the Contents section of your policy booklet.